julien-conan/devblog/src/pages/road-map/index.md

 ## IDE

-My development environment is based on mutualizing projects between MacOS and Windows.
-Configuring Windows to execute Linux command in Visual Studio Code makes the bridge between those two.
+My development environment is based on shared projects between MacOS and Windows, Back/Front-End development and 3D environments.
+Configuring Windows to execute Linux command, and merging frames in Visual Studio Code makes the bridge between those two.
+Thank you Microsoft for your last actions towards community developers.
+Open-source softwares will win, at the very end.

 ## Frameworks

 ![map](./road-map-2018-12-09-12.43.51.png "XMind")

-I currently enjoy front development libraries based on Javascript like Jekyll and Gatsby :)
+I currently enjoy front development libraries based on Javascript like [Jekyll](https://jekyllrb.com/) and [Gatsby](https://www.gatsbyjs.org/).
+Deployment from [Npm](https://www.npmjs.com/) is like having a terminal copilot which does the main part of the job for you.
+It takes a few time to obtain a stable environment but it really worth the time !

 ## Bookmarks